Last week, President Barack Obama honored two overlooked World War I soldiers with medals of honor

 The British Dental Association (BDA) was presented with an upper denture that was discovered in 2013 near the Belgian city of Ypres (ee-preh), which was the site of five bloody campaigns, including the Battle of Passchendaele (the third battle of Ypres), which is often considered one of the worst tragedies in British military history.
 Hundreds of thousands of Britons lost their lives at Ypres, including tens of thousands of troops from elsewhere in the Empire, such as Australia and New Zealand.
 So it’s no surprise that there should be many relics of unknown soldiers here.

 One such relic was this upper denture.
-A vulcanite denture with ceramic teeth (the kind of denture that the US Army wanted to avoid using for its troops), the denture seemed to have some identifying marks on it.
+A vulcanite denture with high tech teeth (the kind of denture that the US Army wanted to avoid using for its troops), the denture seemed to have some identifying marks on it.

 The denture was marked with the name “Rauhe,” and the JCCC suspected this might help them track down the owner of the dentures.